thapaliyabikendra/workflow-core-steps/docs/steps/UpdateOperationTaskStageStep.md

 - `OperationWorkflowInstanceId` (string): ID of the operation workflow instance
 - `ApplicationWorkflowInstanceId` (string): ID of the associated application workflow instance
 - `Remarks` (string, optional): Additional remarks about the stage change
+- `CurrentUserId` (string, optional): The unique identifier of the user performing the update.

 ### Outputs
 - `OperationStatus` (string): Updated status of the operation
-- `Success` (boolean): Indicates if the stage was updated successfully

 ## Usage Example